ricoshae/animator-worddocument-automation/README.md

 **To run the script**

 Open Automator on a Mac.
-Search for "Run AppleSCript" and add to automator Replace the example code with the script in animator-worddocument-automation.txt Run the script
+Search for "Run AppleScript" and add to automator Replace the example code with the script in animator-worddocument-automation.txt Run the script
 - Choose a folder